Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: GAS AND DUST PROPERTIES

 Distinguishing between the different regions in parameter space will clarify the state of the ISM in these galaxies, and thus their star formation histories.
-Specifically, hot/low-density gas may signal the action of a feedback process quenching further star formation, by increasing the Jeans mass.
-This high temperature/low density solution has not been fully investigated, but recent studies show that other CO SLEDs can be consistent with it \citep{Panuzzo2010,Weiss2007,Ao2008,Bayet2009}.
-The CO SLED in M82 is fit by a small CO component with a kinetic temperature of almost 600~K \citep{Panuzzo2010}, while solutions with $T_{kin}$ of a few$\times$100~K are found by \citet{Bayet2009}, and can be allowed by the LVG models for IRAS F10212+4724 \citep{Ao2008} and APM 08279+5255 \citep{Weiss2007}.
+Specifically, hot/low-density gas may signal the action of a feedback process on star formation, increasing the Jeans mass.
+Other studies of high redshift SMGs find a warm CO component with $n$[H$_{2}$] around 10$^{4}$~cm$^{-3}$ and temperatures between $\sim$40 and 60~K \citep{Riechers2010,Carilli2010,Danielson2010}, a region marginally allowed by our contours.
+However, a direct comparison with results obtained from SLEDs extending down to CO(2$-$1) becomes less warranted in view of increasing evidence \citep[e.g., ][]{Panuzzo2010,bradford09} that the mid- and high-J CO lines are originating in some cases from a hot gas component.
+This high temperature/low density solution has not been fully investigated, but recent studies show that other CO SLEDs can be consistent with it \citep{scott10,Panuzzo2010,Weiss2007,Ao2008,Bayet2009}.
+The CO SLED in M82 is fit by a low-mass ($\sim$10\% of the total) CO component with a kinetic temperature of almost 600~K \citep{Panuzzo2010}, while solutions with $T_{kin}$ of a few$\times$100~K are found by \citet{scott10,Bayet2009}, and can be allowed by the LVG models for IRAS F10212+4724 \citep{Ao2008} and APM 08279+5255 \citep{Weiss2007}.
+Similarly, the Herschel-SPIRE spectrum of Arp~220 shows that the mid-$J$ CO luminosity is dominated by a gas component with T$\sim$1350~K, which represents only $\sim$10\% of the total CO mass \citep{Rangwala2011}.
 Such temperatures suggest energy input from outflows or AGN activity.
-The presence of an AGN component in SDP.17b is supported by the relatively flat SLED from CO(6-5) to CO(8-7), similar to the Cloverleaf quasar or Mrk231 \citep{bradford09,vanderWerf2010}, and the emission line of water, also observed in galaxies with an AGN component, such as Mrk231 \citep{Gonzales2010}.
+The presence of an AGN component in SDP.17b is supported by the relatively flat SLED from CO(6$-$5) to CO(8$-$7), similar to the Cloverleaf quasar or Mrk231 \citep{bradford09,vanderWerf2010}, and the emission line of water, also observed in galaxies with an AGN component, such as Mrk231 \citep{Gonzales2010}.